Otter-Bots/stats/README.md

 # Stats
-The stats platform for Otter Bots and connected projects.
+A next generational stats platform built for 2023 and beyond